MasterLexhie/MasterLexhie/README.md

 - ✅ **[TAMS](https://www.tams.com.ng/)**
    - Successfully migrated complex frontend codebases from PHP to Vue.js, improving code maintainability, enabling faster feature development, and establishing clean separation between frontend and backend logic.
    - Played a key role in rebuilding a human resource SaaS platform used by federal and private organizations, directly contributing to a 20% churn reduction through modern UI improvements and UX-driven component design.
-   - Briefy led frontend efforts to design and implement a relational document management system and multiple event-driven marketing tools—balancing collaboration, scalability, and attention to business goals.
+   - Briefly led frontend efforts to design and implement a relational document management system and multiple event-driven marketing tools—balancing collaboration, scalability, and attention to business goals.

-> ⚠️ These projects were built under proprietary company accounts and are **not hosted on this personal GitHub**, however feel free to reach out if you'd like to hear more about the architecture, challenges, or approaches I took.
+⚠️ These projects were built under proprietary company accounts and are **not hosted on this personal GitHub**.
+However, feel free to reach out if you'd like to hear more about the architecture, challenges, or approaches I took.

 👉 Stay tuned for upcoming open-source contributions and experiments!